Update on Unicode and Internationalization Events

 It has also been a great time to explore best practices and apply lessons learned from other meetings and groups.
 Our criteria in designing the plan forward included reaching different communities with relevant and timely information, broadening our reach to a more international audience, and developing a set of foundational materials that are accessible on-demand and can support on-the-ground activities around the globe.

-We are now excited to share our plans for the rest of 2022 and to expand the ways in which we connect and collaborate.
+We are now excited to share our plans to expand the ways in which we connect and collaborate.

-- July 13: “Ask Unicode Anything: How Emoji and Language Play Together in our World” — a conversation between Jennifer Daniel, Chair of the Emoji Subcommittee and Anne Quito, a journalist with Quartz.
-Go here to register for this special event (and submit your burning questions for consideration!).
+- [Playlist now available!]
+July 13: “Ask Unicode Anything: How Emoji and Language Play Together in our World” — a conversation between Jennifer Daniel, Chair of the Emoji Subcommittee and Anne Quito, a journalist with Quartz.

 - October-December 2022: A significant update to the Unicode Youtube Channel with recorded talks, along with a curated landing page for the additional informational resources, including videos that can be complementary to other events.